 When it comes to meetings, you now no longer need to have everyone sat around the same desk in the same room to get your point across.
 Thanks to the growing popularity of online calling and video conferencing software (such as Skype and Microsoft Teams), combined with higher quality webcams and microphones and screen-sharing software (GoToMeeting and JoinMe are two great examples), your boardroom can span multiple cities, countries and even continents if needed.
 With Ayoa, you can also share your Mind Maps with others, which allows people to contribute their ideas in real-time, no matter where they are.

 Want to utilize technology to help you to think creatively, manage your workload more effectively and communicate better with your team?
 Ayoa’s Task Management and Mind Mapping Software offers a range of tools to make you and your whole workforce more productive – and thanks to a combination of in-app walkthroughs and our support team, even the biggest self-confessed technophobes will find it easy to use!
-Discover more about Ayoa or try it for free for 7 days.
+Discover more about Ayoa or sign up for free.